Funny Poems for Kids that will make them Smile while Reading.

 With my very best shoe.

-5. The teachings of a snail
+5. The Teachings of a snail by Willameena

 The snail that sat upon your shoulder it whispered to you number order.